Trump Aides Told Not To Use Personal Phones, But Some Do

 Advertisement

-The inquiries into private communication could prove uncomfortable for President Trump, who relentlessly criticised Clinton for her use of a private email account and server during her time as secretary of state.
+The inquiries into private communication could prove uncomfortable for President Trump, who relentlessly criticized Clinton for her use of a private email account and server during her time as secretary of state.

 Multiple current and former Trump White House officials have used private email accounts and texts from personal phones for private conversations, sometimes using encrypted messaging apps.
 That's despite clear directives not to use personal devices for administration business and to save the records if they do.